syangaskhan/syangaskhan.github.io/_posts/2025-07-02-hello-impostor-syndrome-my-old-friend.md

 Let's talk about moving goalposts.

-When I was younger, I wrote a lot for fun.
+When I was younger, I wrote a lot, just for fun.
 The only people who ever read my stories were...well, me.
 (And thank goodness for that, I produced a lot of complete garbage).
-During that time, my main thought was as follows: "I'll be a _real_ writer if other people read my work!"
+During that time, my main thought was as follows: "I'll be a _real_ writer when other people read my work!"

 Then came middle school, where I discovered the beautiful world of fanfiction.
 I _devoured_ fics, and pretty soon, I found myself writing my own.
 For a time, I was part of the lovely Fire Emblem fanfic community, and people were reading my work.
-But then I pushed the goalposts back: I would only be a _real_ writer when people read my original work. _Not_ fanfic.
+But then I pushed the goalposts out just a little more: I would only be a _real_ writer when people read my original work. _Not_ fanfic.

 I wrote a few pieces of original fiction in college, however, nothing I was proud enough to show to other people.
 But once I'd graduated, I began participating in the (/r/WritingPrompts)[https://www.reddit.com/r/WritingPrompts/] subreddit - a truly incredible community, with supportive and encouraging redditors.
 At this point, people were reading work - _my_ original work.
 Still, that wasn't enough for me.